-Wadia 781i was the end of my long search for SACD player.
+Wadia 781i was at the end of my long search for SACD player.
 I started with Krell, then moved to Linn Akurate, then McIntosh, for a few weeks auditioned Ayre but finally fell in love with Wadia.
-Continue reading Wadia 781.
-Taming The Beast!
+Continue reading Wadia 781: Taming The Beast

 My recent efforts to restore Aiwa TP-S30 failed miserably!
 Before giving up on Aiwa Walkmans I decided to check if Aiwa later models are as difficult as their first one.
 HS-P202 MkIII looks beautiful and has decent specs, perfect candidate for restoration.

 Naim Stageline is a joke of a phonostage, but when combined with Hi-Cap power supply it gains both in weight and in price points.
 Once I switched from VirtuosoWood MM to a MC cartridge, “Stageline N” went into storage and “Stageline S’ took its place.